AbdalrhmanOmar2002/Random-color-gnenrator/README.md

 To use this app, simply visit the deployed site at https://random-color-generator.com.
 There are no additional installation steps required.

 ## Usage
 To generate a new color palette, click the "Generate" button.
 To copy a color code, click on the color square.
-To copy the entire palette, press the "C" key on your keyboard.
+To copy the entire palette, press the "C" key on your keyboard. add this api not wroking now

 ### Contributing
 Contributions are welcome!
 To contribute, fork this repository and submit a pull request with your changes.